IMPACT / Volunteer /

 Community Market – Community Market is a nonprofit organization that provides food for families in an emergency situation.
 As a volunteer, you will assort groceries into the refrigerator, freezer or onto the shelves.
 You also assist the shoppers in bagging and weighing their groceries and simply providing a friendly smile.

 Food Bank of East Alabama – The Food Bank of East Alabama is a nonprofit organization that collects food in order to feed the hungry and less fortunate.
 When volunteering at the food bank, you will help the staff organize the pantries and other little projects.
 Organizing the pantries may seem like a thank-less job, but it is a huge help to the staff members.
-It makes feeding the hungry so much easier!
 Closed-toed shoes required.

 Humane Society – The Lee County Humane Society provides a shelter for many stray animals including cats, dogs, hamsters, and rabbits.
 Volunteers will clean the cat and kennel areas and check the animals’ food and water levels.
 In addition to this, they might organize food and treats, help clean cages, put nametags and collars on cats and dogs and walk the dogs.
 Closed-toed shoes are required.